What is a cardiac catheterization?

 Your care team gives you specific instructions to prepare for a cardiac catheterization.
 You may need to temporarily stop taking certain medications, such as blood thinners, before the procedure.
 If you have diabetes, make sure your care team understands your diabetes medication regimen.
 The contrast dye used during cardiac catheterization may increase the side effects of some diabetes medicines.

-The care team will likely instruct you to stop eating or drinking by midnight the day of the procedure.
-On the day of the catheterization, you should remove all jewelry, eyeglasses or dentures.
+The care team will likely instruct you to stop eating or drinking by midnight on the day of the procedure.
+On the day of the catheterization, you should remove all jewelry, eyeglasses, or dentures.

 Cardiac catheterization is often performed in an outpatient cath lab, a facility specialized designed for these procedures.
 You receive anesthesia to keep you comfortable during the procedure.
-You are connected to monitors that measure your heart's electrical activity, your heart rate, blood pressure and oxygen levels.
-An interventional cardiologist, interventional echocardiographer and an anesthesia specialist work together to perform the procedure.
+You are connected to monitors that measure your heart’s electrical activity, heart rate, blood pressure, and oxygen levels.
+An interventional cardiologist, an interventional echocardiographic, and an anesthesia specialist work together to perform the procedure.

 During a cardiac catheterization, an interventional cardiologist: